alimate/alimate.github.io/_posts/2020-12-18-infinite-precision.md

 So what can be the culprit for such a huge difference in the throughput of the same server?
 Maybe Golang is just much more powerful than JVM:
 <p style="text-align:center">
   <img src="/images/powerful-go.jpg" alt="Powerful Go!"><br>
-  <em><sup>Goroutines and Channels for the win!</sup></em>
+  <em><sup>Goroutines and Channels for the win! (https://bit.ly/34oqbbS)</sup></em>
 </p>
 Golang might found a better way to wait for IO!
 But let's compare these measuring devices for a moment to find a better explanation:
  - Java is a compiled language, which compiles to an intermediate language.
 JVM is responsible for executing the compiled IL or bytecode.
 The HotSpot implementation is using a technique called *Profile Guided Optimization (PGO)* to optimize the code while executing them.
  - Golang is a compiled language, as well.
 However, the code will be compiled to a native binary that is directly executable on the machine.
 So all the optimizations are done at compile-time.
 Consequently, there is no PGO there.

 Two valid technical choices with dramatic effects on the runtime.
 The more the HotSpot JVM executes a piece of code, the more the optimizations, and possibly a better performance.
 On the other hand, Golang artifacts already packaged with the native instructions.
-Therefore, there isn't much happening at runtime, in terms of compiler optimizations.
+Therefore, there isn't much happening at runtime in terms of compiler optimizations.

 A few moments ago, we did send a few thousands of requests to the server, just to warm up the Java server (*what we were measuring!*).
 On the contrary, we didn't give any chance to the Java client to warm up properly!
 <p style="text-align:center">
   <img src="/images/warmup.png" alt="Warm up!"><br>
-  <em><sup>Once I warm up, bring it on!</sup></em>
+  <em><sup>Once I warm up, bring it on! (https://bit.ly/3nyBu8O)</sup></em>
 </p>
-To test this hypothesis, let's perform a few rounds of warm up:
+To test this hypothesis, let's perform a few rounds of warmup:
 {% highlight java %}
 for (int j = 0; j < 10; j++) {
     var latch = new CountDownLatch(requests);